 Harvard College students who have their own summer public service projects in mind are encouraged to submit grant proposals to our office.
-Below, you'll find a brief overview of CPIC's three grant sources, but please click through the left navigation menu for more comprehensive program information.
-Students who receive grants from CPIC are expected to adhere to the terms outlined in the "CPIC Summer Fellows - Expectations for Students and Organizations" document (this will be posted in November 2018).
+Below, you'll find a brief overview of three grant sources from our department, but please click through the left navigation menu for more comprehensive program information.
+Students who receive grants from us are expected to adhere to the terms outlined in the "Summer Fellows - Expectations for Students and Organizations" document.

-|2019 Arthur Liman Public Interest Law Fellowship Application Instructions||593 KB|
+|2021 Arthur Liman Public Interest Law Fellowship Application Instructions||593 KB|

-|2019 Harvard Clubs Summer Community Service Fellowship||226 KB|
+|2021 Harvard Clubs Summer Community Service Fellowship||226 KB|